obar1/0to100/README.md

 ```
 the text `catalog for the gcloud products` will be shown in the toc

-in `create_section` if a youtube url is used the section created looks a bit more custom than the general one
+in `create_section` if a youtube url is used the section created looks a bit more yt-custom than the general one :)
-ex
+> so you can reply the video any time!

 ![alt text](assets/6c184672-b325-49b7-a008-9b4216722cc8.png)

 > this might not work if you run the demo in a github codespace, but it will works locally